 However, in the case of a retailer or vendor, the tax charged is on sales made by a vendor to a buyer outside the vendor’s state, i.e., interstate.
 Sales Tax is paid to the Government if the vendor or retailer is registered in the state of delivery.

 It is charged based upon a certain percentage of goods purchased by the merchant.

-Basically, the rate of use tax is the same as the rate charged on sales tax.
-Moreover, the rate of sales tax, as well as use tax, differs from state to state.
-The specific percentage of tax is charged on various purchases and expenses incurred by the merchant for example purchase of office equipment’s, materials goods and services etc. based upon the specific state law, which may be changed by various amendments in state law.
+The rate of use tax is the same as the rate charged on sales tax.
+Moreover, the rate of sales tax, as well as the use tax, differs from state to state.
+The specific percentage of tax is charged on various purchases and expenses incurred by the merchant, for example, purchase of office equipment, materials goods, and services, etc. based upon the specific state law, which may be changed by various amendments in state law.

-The rate is charged on the total amount of purchase and such amount obtained is deducted from the total purchase amount and the remaining amount is charged as an expense in the books of accounts of the merchant while the use tax is remitted to the government on predefined due dates.
+The rate is charged on the total amount of purchase, and such amount obtained is deducted from the full purchase amount.
+The remaining amount is charged as an expense in merchant’s books of accounts while the use tax is remitted to the Government on predefined due dates.

 Let’s take the example of a US-based company.

 Let us assume that a company P Q R incorporation purchases individual plants of 50 thousand dollars from the state outside the company’s tax jurisdiction.
 If the seller doesn’t collect and pays the sales tax, use tax is charged.

 Suppose tax is charged @ 10 %, hence the total use tax will be $ 5 ($50 * 10%).
 Thus the purchaser company pays $5 to the Government, and the remaining $45 is booked as an expense in the books of P Q R inc.